Diffusion Model-Augmented Behavioral Cloning: Effect of Dataset Size and Data Augmentation

+In order to assess the impact of the training dataset's size, we conducted experiments in the \maze{} environment using 0.25, 0.5, and 0.75 fractions of the original dataset size.
+The results in~\mytable{table:maze_dataset_size} show that our proposed method DBC performs competitively against the Diffusion Policy and outperforms the other baselines across different dataset sizes.
+The BC baseline demonstrates a noticeable drop in performance as the dataset size decreases, and the Implicit BC baseline consistently exhibits inferior performance as the dataset size decreases.
+The results demonstrate that our proposed framework and Diffusion Policy exhibit greater robustness to dataset size compared to BC and Implicit BC.

-We leverage the diffusion model learning from an expert dataset to generate state-action pairs as a data augmentation method.
+Since the size of the training dataset is important to the performance of the derived policy, we further evaluate if the learned diffusion model can be used for data augmentation.
+We leverage the diffusion model learning from the expert dataset to generate state-action pairs as a data augmentation method.
 Specifically, we use 18525 state-action pairs from the Maze dataset to train a diffusion model and then generate 18525 samples with the trained diffusion model.
 We combine the real and generated state-action pairs and then learn a BC policy.
-The policy with data augmentation performs 2.06\% better than the one without data augmentation, where the improvement is within a standard deviation and lower than our \method{}.
-Therefore, the above results justify the effectiveness of using the diffusion model as a loss source instead of using it for data augmentation.
+The policy with data augmentation performs 2.06\% better than the one without data augmentation, where the improvement is within a standard deviation.
+The above result is consistent with the dataset size experiment.